dijitaltrix/Slim3-ADR/readme.md

 This is my first attempt at a Slim project so I'm still getting up to speed.

+The main 'juice' of the code is in the lib folder, with sane basic Actions and Reponders.

+I'd imagine these would cover 80% of all CRUD requirements anything more advanced simply extend the Actions\WhateverAction.

-With thanks to geggleto and all the guys who make Slim Framework happen.
+With thanks to geggleto and silentworks for explaining a few things and all the guys who make Slim Framework happen.

 ### A couple of points:
-+ Use the Container foundHandler to inject the app instance into the Action (Todo)
++ Use the Container foundHandler to inject the app instance into the Action (Todo) (Bad idea)
-+ Using the Action constructor should probably be reworked
++ Using the Action constructor should probably be reworked (Bad idea too)
 + It would be great to use the __invoke method on the Responders

-### Required reading:
+### Recommended reading:

 The ADR pattern
 <https://github.com/pmjones/adr>